 (for use by any staff/volunteers - This form can be filled in electronically.
-If the form is handwritten care should be taken to ensure that the form is legible)^{1, 2, 3}
+If the form is handwritten care should be taken to ensure that the form is legible)^{1,2,3}

-Child/Adult's name (subject of concern): Date of birth/age: Address: Date & time of incident: Child/Adult: Date & time Date & time of melderic. (of writing): Your Name (print):Role/Job title Signature: : Other members of the household 4 : Record the following factually: Nature of concern, e.g. disclosure, change in behaviour, demeanour, appearance, injury, witnesses etc. (please include as much detail in this section as possible.
-Remember - the quality of your information will inform the level of intervention initiated.
+Child/Adult's name (subject of concern): Date of Address:

+birth/age:

+Child/Adult:

+Date & time of incident: Date & time

+(of writing):

+Your Name (print): Role/Job title:

+Signature:

+Other members of the household4:

+Record the following factually: Nature of concern, e.g.

+disclosure, change in behaviour, demeanour, appearance,

+injury, witnesses etc. (please include as much detail in this

+section as possible.
+Remember - the quality of your

+information will inform the level of intervention initiated.

 Attach additional sheets if necessary.)

 How did the concern come to light?
-What is the child/adult saying about what has happened 4 ?
+What is the child/adult saying about what has happened-?
 Any other relevant information.
-Previous concerns etc.

-Date and time of discussion with Safeguarding Lead 5 :
+Previous concerns etc. Date and time of discussion with Safeguarding Lead::